yomidevs/yomitan-wiki/docs/support.md

 ## Github

-You can [file an issue in our github repository here](https://github.com/yomidevs/yomitan/issues/new/choose) and provide any context that could help us help you resolve your issue.
+You can [file an issue on our GitHub repository](https://github.com/yomidevs/yomitan/issues/new/choose) and provide any context that could help us assist with your issue.

 ## Frequently Asked Questions